Spectral dimension

 The spectral dimension is a real-valued quantity that characterizes a spacetime geometry and topology.
-It characterizes a spread into space over time, e.g. a ink drop diffusing in a water glass or the evolution of a pandemic in a population.
+It characterizes a spread into space over time, e.g. an ink drop diffusing in a water glass or the evolution of a pandemic in a population.
 Its definition is as follow: if a phenomenon spreads as $t^n$, with $t$ the time, then the spectral dimension is $2n$.
 The spectral dimension depends on the topology of the space, e.g., the distribution of neighbors in a population, and the diffusion rate.